shawnbrown/datatest/docs/tutorial/tidying-a-file.rst

 prerequesites needed to run our tests.
 They can also manage any clean-up needed after we are finished testing.

-For this example, the script defines a :class:`Selector` containing data from the **users.csv** file as our fixture:
+For this example, the script defines a :class:`Select` object containing data from the **users.csv** file as our fixture:

 .. tabs::